Overview

 A. Account Reviews

-Seaside Advisory Services, Inc. (“Seaside”) reviews client accounts and financial plans on a periodic basis.
-The
+Seaside Advisory Services, Inc. (“Seaside”) reviews client accounts and financial plans on an ongoing basis and at least

-Reviews are conducted by Shawn Orser, President, and/or Advisory Representatives, including Darlene Maza, Alison
+request.
+Reviews are conducted by Shawn Orser, President, and/or Advisory Representatives, including Darlene Maza,

 Financial planning engagements are reviewed in connection with the preparation and delivery of the financial plan.